Signed Into Law

 Which agencies enforce HB2596?

-HB2596 is enforced by Texas Criminal Courts and Offices of the Attorney Representing the State (District and County Attorneys).
+HB2596 is enforced by Offices of the Attorney Representing the State (District and County Attorneys) and Texas Criminal Courts.

 Q

-The compliance urgency for HB2596 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB2596 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q